spimelabs/spimelabs.github.io/index.md

 <hr>

 #### Projects
-- DSTimer : a digital signage software with built-in support for text, images and videos.
+- <ins>DSTimer</ins> : a digital signage software with built-in support for text, images and videos.